alia-abdrahman/alia-abdrahman/README.md

 My name is Alia

-I am currently learning 🤖 automation testing and ☕️ Java programming language
+I am currently learning 🤖 automation testing using ☕️ Java programming language

 <!--
 **alia-abdrahman/alia-abdrahman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.